songerard/my-movie-list/README.md

 # Movie List
-A simple web application for movie fanatic
+A simple web application for listing movies and adding to your favorite list

 ## Features
 - listing movies from movie api